 May I help?

 If you think counselling may be helpful, do contact me by phone (07894857491) or by email.
 I'd be pleased to have a short chat about what I can offer.
-Initially we can meet for an assessment, where we can talk about practicalities and what you would like to get from counselling and therapy.
+Initially we can meet for an initial consultation, where we can talk about practicalities and what you would like to get from counselling and therapy.
 There are more practical details about venue, fees etc. on my Contact page.